nurin-sh/test-automation-engineer/readme.md

 3. Create a cypress e2e test to test the following:
     - As a user I am able to edit my product
     - As a user I am able to place an order
+   (If you are not familiar with cypress, use the testing framework you are familiar with.)

 ## Backend Test